-Foreign Investment Allowance
+Foreign Capital Allowance

-Individuals, older than 18 years, in good standing with SARS, can invest R4 million per calendar year (prior to 5 November 2010: R4 million per lifetime) abroad, subject to obtaining a SARS tax clearance certificate.
+Individuals, 18 years and older, in good standing with SARS, can invest up to R10 million (prior to 1 April 2015: R4 million) per calendar year abroad, subject to obtaining a SARS tax clearance certificate.
 Income accruing thereon may also be retained abroad.

-Individuals who wish to invest amounts in excess of R4 million may make an application to the FinSurv Department of the Reserve Bank together with the relevant tax clearance certificate for consideration.
+Individuals who wish to invest amounts in excess of R10 million may make an application to the South African Reserve Bank (SARB) together with the relevant tax clearance certificate for consideration.